 - Reduced time to market: CNAP increases minimum viable product(MVP) release velocity with multiple accelerators.

-CNAP consists of five distinct architecture layers: infrastructure, platform, technology, orchestration, and service.
+CNAP consists of four distinct architecture layers: infrastructure, platform, technology, and orchestration.

 Infrastructure layer: CNAP is built to deploy application workloads on both hybrid and multi-cloud scenarios.